247pankaj/rnn-crypto-price-prediction/README.md

 # 📈 RNN-crypto-price-prediction

-This repository contains the implementation of my MSc Final Project (University of Hertfordshire, 2021) on Bitcoin price prediction using Recurrent Neural Networks (RNNs), specifically LSTM and GRU models in sequential, parallel, and bidirectional architectures.
+This repository contains the implementation of my **MSc Final Project (University of Hertfordshire, 2021)** on Bitcoin price prediction using Recurrent Neural Networks (RNNs), specifically LSTM and GRU models in sequential, parallel, and bidirectional architectures.

 The aim was to explore deep learning approaches for predicting cryptocurrency prices and compare their effectiveness in single, two-layer, and three-layer architectures.

-📌 Project Overview
+# 📌 Project Overview

 Objective: Identify the most efficient and accurate deep learning model for short-term Bitcoin price prediction.

 Techniques: LSTM, GRU, Bidirectional RNNs, Sequential & Parallel architectures.

-Dataset: Bitcoin historical data from CoinMarketCap
+Dataset: Bitcoin historical data from CoinMarketCap.
-.

 Frameworks: Python, Keras, TensorFlow, scikit-learn.